-New Jersey: A repeal of the estate tax was enacted by Gov Chris Christie, but the new Gov Phil Murphy may want to restore it to take effect 2019.
+New Jersey: Gov Chris Christie enacted a repeal of the estate tax.
+But the new Gov Phil Murphy may want to restore it to take effect 2019.

 New York: In slowly repealing the franchise tax, the rate is now under 1%, with repeal scheduled for 2021.

 Statewide reform is expected to continue to be reworked as political climates shift and the effects of the federal tax reform are felt.
-With federal and your states’ tax changes above, it’s a good time to consult your tax professional to understand how your 2018 return will be affected, as well as future filings.
+With federal and the 2018 state tax changes above, it’s a good time to consult your tax professional to understand how your 2018 return will be affected, as well as future filings.